MoayadR/The-Vault/README.md

 3. Delete an existing Password
 4. Search for a password/certain text in the passwords table

+## How to package?

+npx electron-packager . the-vault --overwrite --asar --platform={specific_platform} --arch={specific_arch} --prune=true --out=release-builds --icon={icon_path}

+> [!NOTE]
+> There is a bug with .env files while packaging the app, you have to navigate to utils/security/encryption.js and change the secret key to a hard coded secret key

 ## Contributions
 Contributions are welcome!
 If you find any bugs or want to add new features, please open an issue or create a pull request.